 Following a headlining appearance at that year’s Reading Festival, the band members returned to varied solo projects, with Hook forming the critically praised Monaco in 1996.

-In 1998, after five years silence, the four members reconvened for live appearances and to record new material.
+In 1998, after five years of silence, the four members reconvened for live appearances and to record new material.
 The first new track to appear, Brutal, was featured on the soundtrack of The Beach.

 The band returned to the UK charts in August 2001 with the Top 10 single, Crystal.
 A new studio album, Get Ready, followed in October, although by now Gilbert had left the band to look after her sick child.